codeclan-code/w3_d2_CRUD_quiz_hw/hw_CRUD_quiz.md

 Q7.
 Why are some of the CRUD actions represented by instance methods, and others by class methods?

-**Class methods are used when the method is applied to the OBJECTS as opposed to an individual object**
+**Class methods are used when the method is applied TO the OBJECTS (e.g. all rows/objects) as opposed to instance methods invoked BY an individual object instance**

 Q8.
 What type of data structure is returned by calls to `db.exec_prepared()`?
 In the `save` method, how do we access the id from the returned data structure?